taishi-i/awesome-ChatGPT-repositories/README.md

  * [django-ai-assistant](https://github.com/vintasoftware/django-ai-assistant) - Integrate AI Assistants with Django to build intelligent applications
  * [MindSQL](https://github.com/mindinventory/mindsql) - MindSQL: A Python Text-to-SQL RAG Library simplifying database interactions.
 Seamlessly integrates with PostgreSQL, MySQL, SQLite, Snowflake, and BigQuery.
 Powered by GPT-4 and Llama 2, it enables natural language queries.
 Supports ChromaDB and Faiss for context-aware responses.
  * [insights-bot](https://github.com/nekomeowww/insights-bot) - A bot works with OpenAI GPT models to provide insights for your info flows.
+ * [Babagaboosh](https://github.com/dougdouggithub/babagaboosh) - App that lets you have a verbal conversation with OpenAi's GPT 4

 ## Browser-extensions